RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ```

 Note that the return type is `area` is inferred to be `number` because
-Typescript knows the function is total.
+TypeScript knows the function is total.
 If some variant is not
 covered, the return type of `area` will be `number | undefined` instead.

 Also unlike Haskell, common properties show up in any union, so you